code-goodbuy/goodbuy-vue/docs/vue-troubleshooting/README.md

 as a variable.

 Furthermore, this also requires us to set the `.env.development` variable `VUE_APP_BASE_API_URL` to an empty string, since our `vue.config.js` file now already sets that information.

-# Django - Troubleshooting

-This is the place where we collect all the problems we had with our Django App and how we solved them for future reference.